pgpbpadilla/ewebrtc-sdk/node-sample/README.md

 This sample app is a Node.js Web application for demonstrating the features of AT&T Enhanced WebRTC, and includes the following functionality:

-* User management
 * OAuth endpoint for Mobile Number authorization and callback
+* App configuration (app key, app secret, redirect_uri, etc.)
 * Login and logout functionality for Virtual Number and Account ID users

 ## System requirements

-* Chrome v39 - Windows, OS X
+* Chrome v40 - Windows, OS X
 * Firefox v33 - Windows, OS X

 ## Contents of this Package